MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 In some circumstances, content creators will need access to underlying data.
 In this case, creators might want to transform or enrich that data for other purposes.
 You have two options to share data in Fabric:

 - [OneLake data access role](/fabric/onelake/security/get-started-data-access-roles): You can assign someone to a data access role for data in a folder of a lakehouse.
 This approach lets you apply RBAC to OneLake data to limit what data someone can see.
-- [OneLake shortcuts](/fabric/onelake/onelake-shortcuts): While not strictly a sharing technique, you can provide access to data by creating [internal OneLake shortcuts](/fabric/onelake/onelake-shortcuts#internal-onelake-shortcuts) to reference data within existing Fabric items.
+- [OneLake shortcuts](/fabric/onelake/onelake-shortcuts): Though this isn't strictly a sharing technique, you can provide access to data by creating [internal OneLake shortcuts](/fabric/onelake/onelake-shortcuts#internal-onelake-shortcuts) to reference data within existing Fabric items.
 This approach lets you reuse data across teams and workspace while maintaining a single copy of the data.

 These approaches are beneficial when: